ollybolly/Succulent-Collection-Manager/README.md

 ## 🙏 Acknowledgements

-Built for the succulent and cactus collecting community.
-Inspired by the joy of a serious collection, and by the inadequacy of generic plant apps for managing one.
+Built for succulent and cactus growing enthusiasts and data freaks by Olly using CLAUDE LLM.

 Species reference links connect to the [Llifle Encyclopaedia of Living Forms](https://www.llifle.com/Encyclopedia/SUCCULENTS/).